suzliz/Get_Clean_Data_Ass4/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

+Data reported below has been aggregated by taking the mean of all observations for each subject and activity.

 ## List of data